 Timeline contains animation.
 Here, you can add keyframes, create HTML5 animation, and perfect the timing of the animation you’ve created.

 Above are some useful points to note about the Timeline pane when it comes to creating HTML5 animation.
-For more details about this pane, check out the video tutorial Saola Animate: Timeline Pane Overview.
+For more details about this pane, see How to Use the Timeline Pane.

 Property animation is created by gradually changing from this value to that value.
 Keyframes play the role of the indicator to indicate the starting and ending values.
 So, to create HTML5 animation, you need to add two keyframes that define the starting and ending values of a property.